 An external breast prosthesis or artificial breast form provides an option for women who plan to delay or not have reconstructive surgery.
+These can be made of silicone or soft material, and fit into a mastectomy bra.
 Breast prostheses can be made to provide a good fit and natural appearance for each woman.

 Summary of surgical options

 To summarize, surgical treatment options include the following: